 What do the ratings mean?
-A single-star hotel will offer an acceptable level of overall quality, with at least 75 percent of the rooms having en-suite or private bathrooms.
-Two-star hotels are often family-owned places that provide a little more space, while three-star hotels will be able to provide a higher level of service.
-Four-stars will offer guests more formal service, while five-star hotels will conform to luxury standards, with extensive facilities and highly trained staff.
+A single-star hotel will offer an acceptable level of overall quality, with at least 75 percent of the rooms having ensuite or private bathrooms.
+Two-star hotels are often family-owned places that provide a little more space, while three-star hotels provide a higher level of service.
+Four-stars offer guests more formal service, while five-star hotels conform to luxury standards, with extensive facilities and highly trained staff.

 Bed and breakfast inns -- small lodges that provide guests with a cozy room and breakfast in the mornings -- can be a great way to feel more at home in England.
-For many travelers, small cottages and houses are preferable to large chain hotels, being a bit less expected and a little closer to the way people in the country actually live.
-Many B&B's are run by couples or families, who can give visitors lots of local knowledge and insider tips on how best to enjoy the country.
+For many travelers, small cottages and houses are preferable to large chain hotels, being a bit more homey and a little closer to the way people in the country actually live.
+Many B&Bs are run by couples or families, who can give visitors lots of local knowledge and insider tips on how best to enjoy the country.

-B&B's can also be a lot cheaper than many hotels, and the inclusion of a home-cooked English breakfast (a favourite with B&B's) beats anything else on offer!
+B&Bs can also be a lot cheaper than many hotels, and the inclusion of a home-cooked English breakfast (a favorite with B&Bs) beats anything else on offer!
 If a full English is available, and if you're not averse to large quantities of fried meat, eggs and baked beans, make sure you take advantage and fill up for the morning.

 Renting your own place can be a good option and, for groups of more than two people, can be a good way to save money over the course of a longer holiday.
-A flat or cottage gives travelers more independence, and the chance to live more authentically.
-A self-catered property also removes the necessity of dining out every night, allowing the cheaper (and sometimes more relaxing) option of cooking and eating in.
+A flat or cottage gives travelers more independence and removes the necessity of dining out every night, allowing the cheaper (and sometimes more relaxing) option of cooking and eating in.
 This can also be a great option if you're traveling with children.

 Properties can be leased from individual landlords or from larger letting agencies or specialized holiday providers, who will often have reduced rates for guests booking accommodation during the winter months and other off-peak times.
 Larger rental companies are also more likely to ascribe to standardized ratings systems, which will give you a better idea of what to expect from the property.
 As well, there are hotel-style apartment rentals (especially in places like London), where you reside in a flat but have concierge and other services on site.

 The AA endorses a good range of self-catered rental properties.
-The Travel section of its Web site, TheAA.com, lists a number of options that are by no means exhaustive -- but visitors to England can rest assured that an AA certificate or plaque indicates that the property has been subjected to rigorous and frequent inspections and has met the organization's high standards.
-People who have registered as members of the AA will be able to save up to 10 percent on their stay.
+The Travel section of its website, TheAA.com, lists a number of options that are by no means exhaustive -- but visitors to England can rest assured that an AA certificate or plaque indicates that the property has been subjected to rigorous and frequent inspections and has met the organization's high standards.

 You May Also Like